Montana Montana, USA Travel Guide

 Focuses on contemporary Montana and regional art, emphasizing works by Native American artists.

-Open-aircraft museum on a former mine yard, exploring Butte's mining history with tours.
+Open-aircraft museum on a former mine yard, exploring Butte's mining former times with tours.

 Well-preserved Victorian-era mansion showing early Montana wealth.

-Montana'the history is tangible, having lots of sites transporting you to past eras.
+Montana'the history is tangible, with many sites transporting you to past eras.

 Pictograph Cave State Park (prehistoric cave paintings), First Peoples Buffalo Jump State Park (largest buffalo jump).